-The best way to clean the interior of a grill or smokers of the cooking chamber is to grab a putty knife, rubber gloves, wire brush, scrub brush, sponges, hose, bucket, dish soap, cleaner fluid and steel wool.
+The best way to clean the interior of a grill or smokers cooking chamber, is to grab a putty knife, rubber gloves, wire brush, scrubbing brush, sponges, hose, bucket, dish soap, cleaner fluid and steel wool.
 Make sure you put down a drop sheet or do it near a drain.
-Oven cleaner is not

-Be careful of any interior thermometers when your hosing down the cooker.
+Be careful of any internal thermometers when your hosing down the cooker.
 You don’t want to get water into the dial areas.

-You find that all manufacturers have varying strategies cleaning grease and dripping pans.
-Make sure you check your grease pan or collector everytime you cook.
+You will find that all manufacturers have varying strategies for cleaning grease and drip pans.
+Make sure you check your grease trap every time you cook.
 It can be a fire hazard if your pan overflows or light.
 If you have a grease chute on your smoker or grill ensure that it is also cleaned.

-2 Rotate the venturis and until you see the flame is blue and only with a very small orange tip
+- Rotate the venturis and until you see that the flame is blue and has a very small orange tip.

-3. Once you checked and cleaned everything, grab a paper clip and poke them into the gas jet holes.
+- Once you have checked and cleaned everything, grab a paper clip and poke them into the gas jet holes.
 To ensure that they are not blocked.

 If you have neglected your BBQ for a long time, you will more than likely need to know how to clean a rusty grill.
 Your method will depend on what material your grill is made of as well as the severity of the rust.